dhellmann/pymotw-3/source/urllib.parse/index.rst

 Encoding Arguments
 ==================

-Arguments can be passed to the server by encoding them and appending them to the URL.
+Before arguments can be added to a URL, they need to be encoded.

 .. literalinclude:: urllib_parse_urlencode.py
     :caption:
     :start-after: #end_pymotw_header

-The query, in the list of client values, contains the encoded query arguments.
+Encoding replaces special characters like spaces to ensure they are passed to the server using a format that complies with the standard.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urllib_parse_urlencode.py'))